 What is Abraxane?

-You should not use Abraxane if you are allergic to it, or if you have a low white blood cell count.
+You should not be treated with Abraxane if you have a very low white blood cell count.

 How is Abraxane given?